bokivaol/selenium/README.md

 # selenium
-Code for all who wants to find all clickable links in the page with automation testing tool Selenium Webdriver.
+This is the code for all those who want to find all clickable links on the web page with automation testing tool Selenium Webdriver.